 Two-factor authentication (2FA) adds a second layer of verification beyond just your password.
 Even if someone obtains your password through a breach or phishing attack, they still cannot access your account without the second factor.
 According to research from Google, enabling 2FA blocks 99.7% of account takeovers even when the password has been compromised.

-Free Guide to Petsmart Coupons and Savings →
+Free Guide to Roofing Contractors in Overland →

 The main types of second factors include: